EVOLVED-5G/CAPIF_API_Services/README.md

 # CAPIF Tool Release 2.0

-This release includes CAPIF with TLS.
+This release includes CAPIF Provider Management API and also TLS communication.
+For TLS communication Easy RSA server was developed, in order to sign certificates.

 The APIs included in release 2.0 are:
 - CAPIF Invoker Management API